luke-john/hackplayer/README.md

 ### Usage Notes

-The videoplayer folder must be saved in your Downloads or Videos folder to work.
+The player must be saved in the same folder as videos you want to watch to work.

 This is because chrome does not give a files full path and obscures the selected file path.

 This "app" gets around this limitation by building the path from the page url.

+I recommend leaving it in your Downloads folder.